cartopher/automate-sangis-python/README.md

 ## Installation

+In this documentation, I am walking you through how to configure and run this project using PyCharm IDE.
+I will add more walkthroughs using Jupyter Notebooks and Virtual Studio Code later and will provide links for those walkthroughs here.

 *__Important Note__: When you download, extract, and open this repository in PyCharm, PyCharm may read the 'environment.yml' file and prompt you to create the Conda environment as well as add and apply the interpreter configurations for you.
 If this is the case, you can skip steps 2-7 of the installation process below, as well as the __'Getting Set Up with PyCharm'__ section, and go straight to the __'Script Overview'__ section.

 In this section, you will learn how to install a conda environment from a .yml file that contains a list of desired Python packages.